Central England Co-op distribution centre delivers more Easter eggs than ever before to meet customer demand

 Central England Co-op colleagues have been working around the clock to ensure shelves are stocked full of chocolate treats in time for Easter with record numbers passing through its distribution centre this year.

-The team at the Society’s Food Distribution Centre, in Leicester, have been hard at work since Christmas Eve to make sure that shoppers can enjoy everything from hot cross buns to all different sizes of chocolate eggs.
+The team at its Food Distribution Centre, in Leicester, have been hard at work since Christmas Eve to make sure that shoppers can enjoy their chocolatey treats over the Easter period.

 Robin Farrell, Head of Distribution and Logistics at Central England Co-operative, said: “Easter is always a busy time for us in distribution, but many people will not know that our planning starts all the way back to Christmas Eve.

-Over 300 workers help supply over 215 stores across 16 counties from the Society’s Food Distribution Centre.
+Hundreds of workers help supply over 260 stores across 16 counties from the Central England Co-op’s Food Distribution Centre.

 The Society’s distribution hub is also home to a 42,000 sq ft Chilled Distribution Centre which supplies everything from turkeys and pork pies to double cream and fruit.